Designing the Perfect Floor Plan for Everyday Living | Dream Home Project 2A

 - HouseBabyDesign

-In this phase of our design journey, we’re focused on creating a floor plan that works for our family today while staying flexible for the future.
-We're looking at everything from traffic flow to smart storage, from optimizing sightlines to preserving privacy.
-Our goal is a home where every square foot has a purpose and where life can unfold naturally, without friction or frustration.
+In this phase of our design process, we’re focused on creating a floor plan that works for our family today while remaining flexible for the future.
+From traffic flow and storage planning to sightlines, privacy, and long-term adaptability, we’re intentionally designing a home where every square foot has a purpose, and where daily life feels natural, intuitive, and calm.

-1. Smart Adjacencies: Grouping Spaces for Daily Ease
+1. Smart Adjacencies: Grouping Spaces for Daily Life

 Spaces That Belong Together: